THE VERSATILE GOLDEN – kindly written by Joan Lavender

 I bought my first Golden 32 years ago – previously I owned & worked Miniature Poodles & Shelties in Obedience (I must say they all had a warped sense of humour too!)

 I wondered what had hit me!
-Knowing only middle-aged trained Goldens, I wasn’t expecting the bundle of exhuberance and downright naughtiness that is a male Golden Retriever puppy – especially one that is bred for the field.
+Knowing only middle-aged trained Goldens, I wasn’t expecting the bundle of exuberance and downright naughtiness that is a male Golden Retriever puppy – especially one that is bred for the field.

-‘Jason’ soon had me well under control, & I had to rethink all my training methods – however he taught me a lot during the eleven years we shared – ‘having a go’ at Working Trials & with occassional flashes of genius in Obedience (when he did his ‘stays’ which were his biggest ‘problem’) – but above all he introduced me to the joys of field work (in his own inimitable fashion!)
+‘Jason’ soon had me well under control, & I had to rethink all my training methods – however he taught me a lot during the eleven years we shared – ‘having a go’ at Working Trials & with occasional flashes of genius in Obedience (when he did his ‘stays’ which were his biggest ‘problem’) – but above all he introduced me to the joys of field work (in his own inimitable fashion!)

 One of his best ‘funnies’ occurred at an Obedience Show during the lunch hour.
 Some small boys arrived on their bikes & sat around in a circle enjoying their portable radio.
 ‘Jason’ (A.K.A ‘HIMSELF’) was off like a shot, jumped over the boys and their bikes, picked up the radio by its handle & returned to present perfectly, still playing loudly….
 He must have been specially attracted to music, because he went missing one morning on a walk.
 I found him in a builders hut, doing an Irish jig with the ‘Paddies’ inside and sharing their bacon butties!
 He was a great dog, a real individualist (aren’t they all?) & introduced me to the joys of ‘Golden Ownership.’